fhumayun/qa-work-projects/strax-aif-box/documentation/homework/homework7.md

 #### Route Path
 1. Getting Started on the homepage
+   1. button to advance to dashboard
 2. Dashboard
    1. Get Items
+      1. this is used to sync the items with your database
    2. Get Characters
+      1. get list of characters
+   3. Dashboard page of characters
+      1. options
+         1. optimize
 3. Create Character
    1. take in input
       1. name